-PHILADELPHIA (October 25, 2018) — The U.S. Environmental Protection Agency (EPA) is working with local partners to raise awareness of EPA’s lead-based paint rules in Philadelphia neighborhoods.
+PHILADELPHIA (October 25, 2018) — The U.S. Environmental Protection Agency (EPA) is working with local partners.
+All to raise awareness of EPA’s lead-based paint rules in Philadelphia neighborhoods.

 Most noteworthy, EPA’s Mid-Atlantic Regional Administrator Cosmo Servidio commented.
-He said this initiative “is a focused effort with our local counterparts to cut lead exposure in Philadelphia.
+He said this initiative “is a focused effort.
+All with our local counterparts to cut lead exposure in Philadelphia.
 This is where there is a large amount of older housing stock with lead paint that has not been removed.”

 The most common source of lead exposure is through deteriorating lead-based paint in residences and commercial buildings built before 1978.
 EPA, along with partners from other federal agencies, The City of Philadelphia, and independent non-profit organizations are targeting communities where pre-1978 housing stock is prevalent.